tarcisiobueno/synod-paxos-algorithm-java-SLR210/README.md

-# Project: Obstruction-Free Consensus and Paxos - Implemented in JAVA
+# Project: Obstruction-Free Consensus - Implemented in JAVA

 Project implemented by: